Business Owners Policy

 A common misconception is that big companies need insurance more than small businesses.
 That simply isn’t true.
-Larger companies might have more complex risks, but one unfortunate turn of events can be financially crippling to a small business if it is not insured.
+While large companies might have more complex risks, one unforeseen event or misstep can be financially crippling to a small business if it is not insured.

-A larger business will probably have the money to pay for a lawsuit without insurance or repair their office if a hurricane destroys it.
-Without insurance, most small businesses would be forced to shut down if one of those things were to happen to them.
-Insurance provides financial support and relief in such unexpected circumstances.
+A large business will probably have the money to pay for a lawsuit without insurance or repair their office if a hurricane destroys it.
+But with less cash flow, a small business most likely wouldn’t have the funds to cover the additional costs from such events.
+Insurance is there to provide financial support and relief for such unexpected circumstances.

-A BOP can offer business owners peace of mind.
+A Business Owners Policy can offer business owners peace of mind.
 This policy package makes it easy for business owners to maintain all of the most common insurance policies they need without having to manage several policies or sign contracts with different insurers.
-When you buy a BOP you have one policy that you have purchased from one insurer, making any eventual claims processes much simpler to handle.
+When you buy a BOP you have one policy that you’ve purchased from one insurer, making any eventual claims much simpler to handle.

 What Does BOP Insurance Cover?

-When you purchase a BOP, you will be covered for risks that are typically covered by the three insurance policies that are packaged into the BOP.
+When you purchase a Business Owners Policy, you will be covered for risks by the three insurance policies that are packaged into the BOP.
 Let’s take a deeper look into what those specific insurance policies cover.